Stop by 110 Bray Hall, call 315-470-6660, or email firstname.lastname@example.org

 Students who have a documented disability and plan to request accommodations are asked to contact the Syracuse University Center for Disability Resources to register for services.
 Students will be asked to submit the appropriate documentation directly to that office to determine what accommodations and/or services will become part of a student's Academic Adjustment Plan.
 The Center for Disability Resources will also work with students who:

 - may need short term accommodations due to health-related reasons

 - need assistance in determining whether an accommodation is warranted.
 (Please Note- there are additional fees for testing)

 If you are not sure whether you have a need for accommodation and/or are not sure how to navigate this process, you are welcome to speak with a Student Affairs staff member at any time.
 The Office of the Dean of Students does not determine accommodations, but will assist the student, faculty/staff in navigating implementation of identified accommodations and services.

 Student Absence Notification

-When a student, family member, or faculty/staff member makes a request for or notification of a student’s temporary, short-term, or unknown length of time absence from the College due to illness, emergency, or other critical incident, the Office of the Dean for Student Affairs can provide appropriate notifications and support services as requested by the student and/or College community.
+When a student, family member, or faculty/staff member makes a request for or notification of a student’s temporary, short-term, or unknown length of time absence from the College due to illness, emergency, or other critical incident, the Office of the Dean of Students can provide appropriate notifications and support services as requested by the student and/or College community.
 ESF does not have an excused absence policy.
 Instructors have the discretion to set individual absence policies in their course syllabus.
 Please note that in some instances, documentation verifying absence may be requested.
 For more information, read more.